Cognigy/Documentation/docs/en/docs/insights/ttl.md

 ---
- title: "TTL"
+ title: "Data Expiration"
- slug: "TTL"
+ slug: "Data Expiration"
  hidden: false
 ---
-# TTL
+# Data Expiration

 [![Version badge](https://img.shields.io/badge/Added in-v4.42-blue.svg)]({{config.site_url}})

-The *TTL* (time-to-live) displays the duration until the expiration of the Insights data displayed on dashboards.
+*Data Expiration* (TTL, time-to-live) displays the duration until the expiration of the Insights data displayed on dashboards.

 To know when the data will be expired, click ![clock](images/icons/clock.svg) in the upper-right corner of the current page.
 To view the value in minutes, hover the cursor over the current value.